ivanxma/mysqlk8s/helm/ee/README.md

   - Registry Namespace
   - Auth Token
   - The region where the Registry Repositry is created
-    - e.g. for US-ASHBURN, the region is iad
+    - e.g. for US-ASHBURN, the [region] is iad.
+For complete reference, you can refer to https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm
       - The docker server URL for Repository is [region].ocir.io

 And you have created 3 Registry Repositories